Coding Bootcamp vs. Computer Science Degree: Which is Better?

 As just mentioned, a computer science degree is a university degree that typically takes 4 years to complete.
 You’ll go to a few classes each day (depending on how you set up your schedule) and take exams at the end of every semester.

 On the other hand, a full-time coding bootcamp typically only takes 3-4 months to complete and is solely focused on coding.
-You’ll need to commit 8-9 hours of your time from Monday to Friday each week.
+You’ll need to commit 8-9 hours of your time from Monday to Friday each week (assuming you’re looking for a full time bootcamp).
 While you may also have exams, you’ll also have daily code reviews and quizzes to ensure that you’re actively learning along the way.

 Coding Bootcamp vs. Computer Science Degree: What You Study

-As with any university degree, a computer science degree requires you to take general studies classes that may not be relevant to your future career (think: math, art, history).
+As with any university degree, a computer science degree requires you to take general studies classes that may not be directly tied to your future career (think: math, art, history).

 Coding Bootcamp vs. Computer Science Degree: Cost of Tuition